-We also issued to the Investor, effective as of March 13, 2022, the 136th day following the consummation of the Merger (i) Series A Warrant to purchase 28,508 ADSs (the "Series A Warrant") (ii) Series B Warrant to purchase 28,508 ADSs (the "Series B Warrant") and (iii) Series C Warrant to purchase 15,931 ADSs ("Series C Warrant" and, together with the Series A Warrant and Series B Warrant, the "Investor Warrants").
-The exercise price for the Investor Warrants is \$597 per ADS, with Series A Warrant having a five-year maturity, and Series B Warrant and Series C Warrant having a two-year maturity.
+We also issued to the Investor, effective as of March 13, 2022 (i) a Series A Warrant to purchase 28,508 ADSs (the "Series A Warrant") (ii) a Series B Warrant to purchase 28,508 ADSs (the "Series B Warrant") and (iii) a Series C Warrant to purchase 15,931 ADSs (the "Series C Warrant" and, together with the Series A Warrant and the Series B Warrant, the "Investor Warrants").
+The exercise price for the Investor Warrants is \$597 per ADS, with the Series A Warrant having a five-year maturity, and the Series B Warrant and the Series C Warrant having a two-year maturity.

 We had the right to require the mandatory exercise of the Series C Warrant, subject to an effective registration statement being in place for the resale of the shares underlying such warrant and the satisfaction of equity market conditions, as defined in the Series C Warrant.
-On April 22, 2022, a registration statement for the resale of the shares underlying Investor Warrants was declared effective by the SEC.
-In the period from April 22, 2022 to June 30, 2022, the Investor exercised the Series B Warrant in full pursuant to the alternate cashless exercise rights of such warrant, which gives the Investor the sole option as elected by the Investor to receive 1.0 ADS for each warrant ADS underlying such warrant, resulting in the issuance of a total of 28,508 ADSs to the Investor.
+In the period from April 22, 2022 to June 30, 2022, the Investor exercised the Series B Warrant in full pursuant to the alternate cashless exercise rights of such warrant, resulting in the issuance of a total of 28,508 ADSs to the Investor.
 The market related conditions to require the mandatory exercise of the Series C Warrant were not met during the period up to July 14, 2022.

-On July 14, 2022, we entered into an agreement with Quoin Inc. and Altium (the "Altium Agreement"), pursuant to which the parties agreed to, among other things, (i) amend certain terms of the Series A Warrant and Investor Exchange Warrants previously issued to Altium to reduce the exercise price to \$0.00 per ADS with respect to a total of 33,333 ADSs, (ii) cancel the Series C Warrant and the remaining portion of the Series A Warrant previously issued to Altium, and (iii) terminate the Purchase Agreements, pursuant to which the warrants were previously issued to Altium.
-The incremental fair value of the modified warrants was approximately \$491,000, which was charged against the gross proceeds of the August Offering (see below).
-From July 15, 2022 to August 2, 2022, Altium exercised all of its Series A Warrant to purchase 25,077 ADSs and all of its Investor Exchange Warrants to purchase 8,256 ADSs at \$0.00 per ADS exercise price, and we issued a total of 33,333 ADSs.
+On July 14, 2022, we entered into an agreement with Quoin Inc. and Altium (the "Altium Agreement"), pursuant to which the parties agreed to, among other things, (i) amend certain terms of the Series A Warrant and the Investor Exchange Warrants previously issued to Altium to reduce the exercise price to \$0.00 per ADS with respect to a total of 33,333 ADSs, (ii) cancel the Series C Warrant and the remaining portion of the Series A Warrant previously issued to Altium, and (iii) terminate the Purchase Agreements, pursuant to which the warrants were previously issued to Altium.
+The incremental fair value of the modified warrants was approximately \$491,000, which was charged against the gross proceeds of the 2022 Offering (see below) as the modification was done in contemplation of the offering.
+As of August 2, 2022, Altium exercised all of its warrants to purchase ADSs at \$0.00 per ADS exercise price, and we issued a total of 33,333 ADSs to Altium.